 The starting point for our alternative masterplanning approach is the 1885 map of the area, displaying a medieval street pattern which remained essentially unchanged for centuries until the construction of Anglia Square and the city ring road in the 1960s.

-What is clear is that the desire lines represented by the ancient alignments of Botolph Street, Middle Street, Calvert Street and the unnamed lane along the south eastern edge of the manufactory remain as valid today as when they first emerged, and they have formed the basis for our proposed layout, as shown in the plans and images over the next few pages.
+What is clear is that the desire lines represented by the ancient alignments of Botolph Street, Middle Street, Calvert Street and the unnamed lane along the south eastern edge of the manufactory remain as valid today as when they first emerged, and they have formed the basis for our proposed layout, as shown in the plans and images here.

 Anglia Square is close to the centre of Norwich and well-served by buses.
 We are proposing to limit the amount of car parking provided.
 This will encourage walking, cycling and public transport, helping Norwich become less car-dependent, as befits a twenty first century city.
 There are four surface car parks.
 In time, with less car-dependency, they can be developed for housing.